jfrog/frogbot/docs/install-bitbucket-server.md

    2.4.
 Set the `.jfrog-pipelines` directory in the root of your **Frogbot Management Repository**.

    2.5.
-Create a Pipelines job with one of our [templates](templates/jfrog-pipelines).
+Create a Pipelines job with one of the available [templates](templates/jfrog-pipelines).

    2.6.
 In the **pipelines.yml**, make sure to set values for all the mandatory variables.